 How Does Gift Aid Work?

-- You’re based in the UK, EU, Iceland, Liechtenstein or Norway
+- Based in the UK, EU, Iceland, Liechtenstein or Norway

-- You’re registered with the Charity Commission or another regulator
+- Registered with the Charity Commission or another regulator, if this applies to you

 Special Rules Around Gift Aid